IQEngine/IQEngine/README.md

 * `displayIQEngineGitHub`: When true this flag shows the link for the IQ Engine GitHub repo

-* `hideInternalBranding`: When true this flag hides an additional logo for customers using IQ Engine
+* `displayInternalBranding`: When true this flag displays an additional logo for customers using IQ Engine

 ## Project Roadmap